Znypr/AutoTrim/readme.md

 ## ## Features

 * **Interactive Audio Histogram**
     Instantly see your video's audio loudness distribution.
-Click and drag on the chart to visually set the noise floor—any sound below this level is considered silence.
+Click and drag on the chart to visually set the noise floor - any sound below this level is considered silence.

     ![Audio Histogram](images/image-histogram.png)